michieltjampens/tios/README.md

 ### Base IO

-This will expand the core to add other basics that didn't fit on the core...
-- Ethernet port
+Will be the first extension, will probably:
+- one or two ethernet connectors
-- 2x USB Host
+- one or two USB host connectors
-- 4x RS232
-- <24V to 5V switching regulator
+- 12V to 5V DCDC

-### Analog